 - the creation of a new main entrance enhancing the ravine's visibility, functionality and presence within the gardens as well as its connectivity with the Palm House

-- linkages and landscaping improvements, which will be made with other areas of the gardens and the surrounding institutions, including immediate hard landscaping, paths, paving, seating, lighting, signage, and refurbishment of existing shrubberies
+- linkages and landscaping improvements, which have been made with other areas of the gardens, including immediate hard landscaping, paths, paving, seating, lighting, signage, and refurbishment of existing shrubberies

 - development of appropriate interpretive signs to help enhance the visitor experience for the public, educational and specific user groups, as well as sensory facilities for sight and hearing-impaired visitors.

-Watch our video about the restoration of the Tropical Ravine.
+Watch a snapshot about the restoration of the Tropical Ravine.